 These processes help us to see that making the right decision is more than a leader merely making a spontaneous or impulsive decision.

 It tells us that a leader takes decision-making very seriously because he or she is aware that there are often considerable implications that result from them.

-In his outstanding book, Consider: Harnessing the Power of Reflective Thinking in Your Organisation, Daniel Patrick Forrestor captures the importance of reflective thinking, not only for leaders, but for organisations.
+In his outstanding book, Consider: Harnessing the Power of Reflective Thinking in Your Organisation, Daniel Patrick Forrestor captures the importance of reflective thinking, not only for leaders, but for organisations as well.